AmitM30/react-native-typescript-boilerplate/README.md

 _Disclaimer_:
 This is an **opinionated** approach to building apps with RN.
 The project structure is inspired by multiple production apps built by the contributors.

-The project uses and encourages to use industry best practices / tools / libraries like RNN, redux, eslint, separation of concern and structure to build a maintainable app.
+The project uses and encourages to use industry best practices / tools / libraries like RNN, redux, tslint, separation of concern and structure to build a maintainable app.

 ### Table of Contents